-If you're looking for a merino wool top at a great price, the Roman Trail Outfitters Merino Long Sleeve is an excellent option.
+If you're looking for a merino wool top at a great price, the Roman Trail Outfitters Merino Long Sleeve is one to consider.
 Its light and breezy 100% merino wool construction makes it a wonderful option to wear when heading from the mountains to the beach.
-Even after days of wear, it wards off the stink.
-Its wicking power will keep you dry, even when layered under a fleece or jacket.
 We used it for resort skiing, running, backcountry skiing, and even boating.
 In all cases, we were impressed.
-By nature of its thin fabric, it lacks both warmth and durability.
+By nature of its thin fabric, it lacks both warmth and durability, stretching out over time.
 Some of our testers didn't like how see-through the lighter colored fabric we purchased turned out to be.
 Buy a darker color to avoid having to wear a tank top underneath and enjoy its great price.

 Roman Trail Outfitters Merino Long Sleeve - Women's Review